Cloufield/gwaslab/docs/ExtractNovel.md

 or

-- `efo` : `string`, EFO id for the target trait, which is used for querying the GWASCatalog.
+- `efo` : `string`, EFO ID, MONDO ID, or trait name for the target trait, which is used for querying the GWAS Catalog API v2.

+  Examples:
+  - EFO ID: `"EFO_0001360"` (type 2 diabetes)
+  - MONDO ID: `"MONDO_0005148"` (type 2 diabetes)
+  - Trait name: `"type 2 diabetes mellitus"`

 ## Options